tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/常见问题_intl_en.md

 ### What if data cannot be written to CFS?
 You can troubleshoot the problem in the following steps:
 - View the error message.
-- Check whether the network of the client server is normal and run `telnet` to verify whether the port of the mount target is open.
+- Check whether the network of the client server is normal and run `telnet` to verify whether the port of the mount point is open.
 For more information on the specific ports, please see [Notes on Open Ports in a File System](#.E6.96.87.E4.BB.B6.E7.B3.BB.E7.BB.9F.E9.9C.80.E8.A6.81.E5.BC.80.E6.94.BE.E5.93.AA.E4.BA.9B.E7.AB.AF.E5.8F.A3.EF.BC.9F).
-- If the file system is not mounted to the mount target's root directory, check whether the corresponding mount target directory exists (the common error message in this case is "Stale file handle".
+- If the file system is not mounted to the mount point's root directory, check whether the corresponding mount point directory exists (the common error message in this case is "Stale file handle".
 You can check whether the subdirectory exists through a device mounted to the root directory).

 ### Which ports need to be opened in a file system?